zammad/zammad-org/src/en/reference/glossary.md

   into Zammad.
 It has various benefits: not only is it faster but it also means that your users will have to remember fewer passwords.
-  Zammad currently supports more than ten login providers, such as Facebook, GitHub, GitLab, Google, or Microsoft / Office365.
+  Zammad currently supports more than ten login providers, such as Facebook, GitHub, GitLab, Google, or Microsoft.

 Feature
 : A feature is a specific capability or functionality that Zammad provides to